igor47/blog/posts/refrigerants.md

 When searching for safer replacements to early refrigerants, scientists looked for substances which were highly stable, since stable substances pose less of a health risk to humans.
 This made R-12 an attractive choice, since it was highly stable and non-toxic.
 However, this stability also proved to be a problem.
-In the 1970s, scientists studying the ultimate fate of CFCs like R-12 discovered that these gases could make their way all the way to the stratosphere, where they could be broken down by ultraviolet radiation.
+In the 1970s, scientists studying the ultimate fate of CFCs like R-12 discovered that these gases could make their way up to the stratosphere.
-The resulting chemical reactions released chlorine atoms, which could then destroy ozone molecules.
+There, they could be broken down by ultraviolet radiation, releasing chlorine atoms (the first C in CFC and HCFC).
+The chlorine would then react with, and destroy, atmospheric ozone.

 In response to these findings, in 1987 the international community adopted the Montreal Protocol on Substances that Deplete the Ozone Layer.
 The agreement was initially signed by 46 countries, and has since been ratified by 198 parties, including all member states of the United Nations.
 It sets out a schedule for the phase-out of the production and consumption of ozone-depleting substances (ODSs), including CFCs like R-12 and HCFCs like R-22.

-The phase-out scheduled differed for different substances and in different places.
+The phase-out schedule differed for different substances and in different places.
 For instance, R-12 was phased out in developed countries in 1996, and in developing countries in 2010.
-Meanwhile, R-22 was phased out in developed countries in 2010, but it continues to be in-use in developing countries until 2030.
+Meanwhile, R-22, an HCFC common in home and commercial heat pumps, was phased out in developed countries in 2010, but it continues to be in-use in developing countries until 2030.

-## Greenhouse Warming Potential
+## GWP and the Kigali Amendment

-If you recall, the
+If you recall, one of the properties of a good refrigerant is it's ability to absorb and release heat.

-## The Kigali Amendment
+Refrigerants continue to play this role even after they've been released into the atmosphere.
+In particular, they absorb and release heat in the form of infrared radiation, which is the same type of radiation that is absorbed and released by greenhouse gases like carbon dioxide and methane.

+The heat-trapping ability of a greenhouse gas is measured by its global warming potential (GWP).
+The standard basis of comparison is the most common greenhouse gas, carbon dioxide (CO2), which has a GWP of 1.
+The GWP of Freon, or R-12, is 10,900.
+This means that, released into the atmosphere, R-12 traps 10,900 times as much heat as an equivalent amount of CO2.

+CFCs and HCFCs phased out under the Montreal protocol were often replaced by hydrofluorocarbons, which have many of the desirable properties of a refrigerant, but without the ozone-destroying chlorine.
+For example, an HFC called R-134a is a common replacement for R-12 in automotive air conditioners.
+However, R-134a has a GWP of 1,430 -- much less than R-12, but still substantially heat-trapping.

+When the Montreal protocol was adopted in 1987, the focus was on the ozone-depleting properties of CFCs and HCFCs.
+However, as the world began to phase-out these substances, it became clear that their global warming potential was also a problem.
+In response, in 2016 the international community adopted the Kigali Amendment to the Montreal Protocol.
+The Kigali amendment is meant to prevent additional global warming from refrigeration by phasing-out the production and consumption of hydrofluorocarbons (HFCs), which are the most common replacements for CFCs and HCFCs.
+The amendment has, so far, been ratified by [148 parties](https://ozone.unep.org/all-ratifications).

+Like the Montreal Protocol, the Kigali Amendment sets out a schedule for the phase-out of HFCs, but this schedule differs from place to place.
+For instance, for R-3
+In the developed world, the phase-out began in 2019, and is scheduled to complete by 2036.
+In the developing world, however, the phase-out is not scheduled to end until 2045, with some countries receiving additional extensions to 2047 or later.

+## Refrigerants Today